You can learn how to transform your space with a $40 gallon of paint and these easy steps!

 Tip: If I am painting over flat paint, then I don’t sand the walls.
 But if I am painting over any other type of finish, then I lightly sand the walls with a medium grit sand paper.
 After I sand the walls, I will wipe down the walls and base boards with a damp cloth.

-I just tape the baseboards around the room.
+I just use my frog tape on the baseboards around the room.
 I find that this helps protect the baseboards and flooring if any paint happens to run down the walls, or if the roller splatters paint at all.

 Find out in the next step why I don’t tape the window frames, door frames or ceiling.

-Step 3 – Trim or Cut In the Room:
+Step 4 – Trim or Cut In the Room

-I don’t tape the door or window frames or ceiling, because I use an angled brush (these are my favorites because they last forever and don’t leave brush marks) and I cut in the edge of the walls.
+I don’t tape the door or window frames or ceiling, because I use an angled brush and I cut in the edge of the walls.